GRAINS-Soybeans jump on export demand, wheat falls on profit-taking

 Still, Basting cautioned, traders are closely watching whether such orders will actually be fulfilled and shipped out - or whether buyers will cancel them if they have enough coverage in place.

-And CBOT wheat Wv1 was down 32-1/4 cents to $11.98-1/2 a bushel, even as the International Grains Council cut its forecast for world wheat production in the 2022/23 marketing year to 769 million tonnes from 780 million.
+CBOT wheat Wv1 settled down 30-1/4 cents to $12.00-1/2 a bushel, even as the International Grains Council cut its forecast for world wheat production in the 2022/23 marketing year to 769 million tonnes from 780 million.

 CBOT wheat futures have been roiled since Monday after India unexpectedly banned wheat exports, adding to strain on world supplies as drought is causing severe damage to grain crops.

-Crop scouts on the second day of an annual three-day tour of drought-hit Kansas projected an average yield for hard red winter wheat in the southwestern portion of the state at 37.0 bushels per acre, down from 56.7 bushels in 2021.
+Wheat yield potential in Kansas was estimated at 39.7 bushels per acre on Thursday by crop scouts on an annual Wheat Quality Council tour, well below the five-year crop tour average of 47.4 bushels per acre from 2016-2021.

-(Additional reporting by Sybille de La Hamaide and Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by Shinjini Ganguli and Chris Reese)
+(Additional reporting by Julie Ingwersen in Manhattan, Kansas, Sybille de La Hamaide and Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by Shinjini Ganguli, Chris Reese and Jonathan Oatis)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter))